web-work-tools/web-work-tools.github.io/content/posts/hugo-starter-kit.md

 There is a one click fork\deploy with GitHub\GitLab Pages and Netlify.

 Seriously just click a button, it creates the repo and publishes it for you.
-Then just dive in like I am:

 * https://sourcethemes.com/academic/docs/install/
 * [Writing content with Markdown, LaTeX, and Shortcodes](https://sourcethemes.com/academic/docs/writing-markdown-latex/)